dfandrich/spec-tree/README.md

 3. Change the spec files you've identified as needing updates.
 Limit your changes so that a single commit message will apply to all of them.
-This can done with a custom script, or you might be able to do it with a simple command like this one, which replaces one string with another in all the files identified in the previous step:
+This can done with a custom script (see [examples] for some), or you might be able to do it with a simple command like this one, which replaces one string with another in all the files identified in the previous step:

     `xargs sed -i 's@https://www\.example\.com@https://www.example.net@g' </tmp/files`